Why should you marry a Dutch woman

 - The situation in the academic world is hardly any better.
 In 2015, only seventeen per cent of university professors were women (source).

-- Furthermore, less than twenty per cent of the Dutch women has a full-time job, compared to less than twenty per cent of men who work part-time (source).
+- Furthermore, less than twenty per cent of Dutch women have a full-time job, compared to less than twenty per cent of men who work part-time (source).

 This is mostly because women want to be able to care for their children (source), which by the way won’t let you off the hook.
 As a partner of a Dutch woman with young children, you will have at least one day a week a pappadag (daddy day).
 Meaning you will be expected to care for your children, do all the household chores, shopping and cooking on that day.